nksupermarket/Ether/README.md

 # Ether - an aesthetic, functional startpage

-Navigate to your favorite sites with just a keypress or start a search with the Shift key.
-To navigate to a site, hit the "Ctrl" key before typing the address.
+Navigate to your favorite sites with just a keypress or start a search with the `Shift` key.
+To navigate to a site, hit the `Ctrl` key before typing the address.

 Tab through your links with either the `Tab` key or your arrow keys.